codelv/conda-mobile/README.md

 python extensions for iOS and Android.

-The idea is to be able to easily create a python distribution that works on Android and iOS by simply using `conda install` within an environment created for a specific app.
+The idea is to be able to easily create a python distribution that works on Android and iOS by simply using `conda install android-<package>` or `conda install ios-<package>` within an environment created for a specific app.

-These recipes have been tested and confirmed working using [enaml-native](https://github.com/codelv/enaml-native) (yet to be released).
+These recipes have been tested and confirmed working using a dev version of [enaml-native](https://github.com/codelv/enaml-native) (yet to be released).

 ### Targets